-- The IRS must have also personally assessed the trust fund recovery penalty (TFRP) to to all liable individuals.
+- The IRS must have also personally assessed the trust fund recovery penalty (TFRP) to all liable individuals.

-- The TFRP amount has been settled in a personal OIC (or OIC’s if more than one liable) or paid in full.
+- The TFRP amount has been settled in a personal OIC (or OIC’s if more than one is liable) or paid in full.

 What is the trust fund recovery penalty?
-The base amount of payroll tax due assigned to individuals responsible for depositing payroll.
-Usually it is about 60% of the total tax debt.
+The base amount of payroll tax due is assigned to individuals responsible for depositing payroll.
+Usually, it is about 60% of the total tax debt.
 Officers and managers in charge of payroll are likely to get assessed this.
 Anyone that signs checks might get tagged too.
 Many business owners are surprised that they can owe taxes for a corporation or LLC.
 But this does not shield liability from the TFRP.

 This is a way for the IRS to collect on people personally for payroll tax debts.
-They called it trust fund taxes because the IRS sees it as you holding the money “in trust” for the government.
+They called it trust fund taxes because the IRS sees it as you hold the money “in trust” for the government.
 The IRS wants the TFRP cleared up before accepting a business offer in compromise.

 Business Offer In Compromise Forms

 There are two forms used for an IRS business offer in compromise: Form 433-B (OIC) and Form 656.
-Form 433-B (OIC) is a comprehensive financial statement that takes a look at the financial health of the business and Form 656 lists basic information about the company, liabilities, and the amount offered.
+Form 433-B (OIC) is a comprehensive financial statement that takes a look at the financial health of the business and Forms 656 lists basic information about the company, liabilities, and the amount offered.

 Qualifying for a Business Offer In Compromise